L-threonate 3-dehydrogenase

 Thus, the two substrates of this enzyme are L-threonate and NAD+, whereas its 3 products are 3-dehydro-L-threonate, NADH, and H+.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
+This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-threonate:NAD+ 3-oxidoreductase.
 Other names in common use include threonate dehydrogenase, and L-threonic acid dehydrogenase.
 This enzyme participates in ascorbate and aldarate metabolism.